borkdude/HU-2017-05/code/animals-crud/README.md

 ## Running the project

-In a terminal, start the web server:
+In a terminal, start the app and wait for ClojureScript to build:

-    lein repl
-    (start-server)

-In another terminal, start figwheel:

-    lein figwheel
+    boot dev

-Finally browse to
+Then browse to
 [http://localhost:8080/index.html](http://localhost:8080/index.html)
 and have fun.